Scarlet Fever in children (Scharlach)

 Returning to School or Childcare

-Children with scarlet fever should stay home until non-contagious.
+Children with scarlet fever have to stay home until they are no longer contagious.

 Resources: